weewx/weewx/docs_src/quickstarts/git.md

 will need them to set up a daemon and, perhaps, to change device permissions.

 ## Install pre-requisites

+Unlike the other install methods, running WeeWX directly from a git clone will require you to install the pre-requisites manually.
+Here's how.

 1. Ensure that Python 3.7 or later is installed.
 You will also need pip and `venv`.